9 Common Software Testing Myths and Facts

 Today we want to list a few of them and also start a forum for discussion on what other testing professionals think of this topic.

 My personal experiences in the following areas tell me that I am on to something.
-But I would seek all of your opinions all the same.
-I invite you all to participate.
+But I would seek all of your opinions are the same.

 9 Common Myths About Being A Software Tester Vs Reality

-#1) Testers get involved ONLY post-development in the project lifecycle
+#1) Testers get Involved ONLY Post-development in Project Lifecycle

 This is one of the biggest myths.
 If it becomes a reality, the project has huge problems.

 • If testers are involved at the later stage of the project then they rely on the developers understanding and follow it while testing the product.
-In the end, it’s very unlikely to improve the quality of the deliverables in the end.
+In the end, it’s very unlikely to improve the quality of the deliverables.

-Instead, a test team must have their own mindset, understanding, analysis, time, and involvement from the beginning.
+Instead, a test team must have its mindset, understanding, analysis, time, and involvement from the beginning.

-Many think that if you are a tester, you do not have a career growth in the management side.
-However both are mutually exclusive.
-To be a manager you need to acquire skills like people management, cost management, time management, etc. As you can see this has nothing to do with Testing, Development or anything else technical.
+Many think that if you are a tester, you do not have career growth in the management side.
+However, both are mutually exclusive.
+To be a manager you need to acquire skills like people management, cost management, time management, etc. As you can see this has nothing to do with Testing, Development, or anything else technical.

 The project management skills have to be developed separately and anyone belonging to any technology or stream can do that.
 Therefore, being a tester does not deter project management pursuits.
 It is an independent field and anyone with a keen interest can make it.